CHUCS/CHUsource/source/_posts/The-number-of-positions.md

     - math
     - 新手
 ---
+# Codeforces 124A - The number of positions
 [The number of positions](https://codeforces.com/problemset/problem/124/A)

 Petr stands in line of n people, but he doesn't know exactly which position he occupies.
 He can say that there are no less than a people standing in front of him and no more than b people standing behind him.
 Find the number of different positions Petr can occupy.